Have you ever run into project management issues? I bet you have. Me, too.

 No easy answer here, bud.
 Regardless of what tool you use to track your projects, don’t rely on emails and charts.
 Talk directly to your team.
 That’s all I can tell you.

-May be learning how to get out of Excel, may be able to help you.
+Maybe learning how to avoid over-Excelling, may be able to help you.

-#17 – Rodrigo, I’ve seen someone in my team being very hostile and unprofessional to another employee in a meeting today.
+#17 – Rodrigo, I’ve seen someone on my team being very hostile and unprofessional to another employee in a meeting today.
 What should I do?

 I’ll answer it soon.
 Keep you posted.